raphael-group/raphael-group.github.io/people/index.md

 * Jason Shum (Computational Biology)
 * Jovian Yu (Statistics)

+<a id="jobs"></a>
+##Jobs
+There are currently openings in the group for outstanding postdoctoral fellows, staff programmers, graduate students or undergraduate students.
+Contact me for further information.
+Please include in your email your CV and, if you are a student, a list of courses you are taking this year.
+If you are interesting in applying to Brown Computer Science, more information is [available here](http://cs.brown.edu/).

+*Undergraduates*: We are recruiting undergraduate research assistants (URAs).
+Please see our [URA Program Page](http://compbio.cs.brown.edu/ura) for more information.

 ##Alumni
 ###Graduate Students and Postdoctoral Fellows
 * Brendan Hickey (Sc.M.
 2009) [Now at Google]